iamsaisamhithreddy/tradingbot/README.md

 Step - 0.
 First create a bot form https://t.me/BotFather and get token of bot and then update commands there.

-setup webhook to bot: api.telegram.org/bot"BOT_TOKEN LIKE 1234:ABCDEFGH"/setWebhook?url= "YOUR WEBSITE/webhook.php"
+setup webhook to bot:
+https://api.telegram.org/bot"BOT_TOKEN_LIKE_1234:ABCDEFGH"/setWebhook?url= "YOUR_WEBSITE/webhook.php"
 remove " when using .